openforis/sepal-doc/docs/source/modules/dwn/sepal_pysmm.rst

         #.
 The **Median**, **Mean**, **Geometric Mean**, **Max**, **Min**, **Standard Deviation** and **Valid pixels** are statistics that do not require much computing requirements, so the time to perform those tasks is relatively quick, depending on the extent of the image.
         #.
 The **Advanced settings** are intended to be used to improve the time and manage system resources.
 Normally, this is automatically optimized, but can be modified by the user.
 This setting controls the number of processors you use for parallel processing, allowing you to optimize the time by processing a huge image by using several processors at the same time (by default, all available processors will be used; note that the more CPUs available in the selected instance in the terminal, the faster the processing will be).

-            #.  **Processors**: By default, the module will display the number of processors that are active in the current instance session and will perform the stack-composed with all of them; however, in order to test the best benchmark to the specific stack, this number could be changed within the **Advanced settings** tab.
+            #.  **Processors**: By default, the module will display the number of processors that are active in the current instance session and will perform the stack composed with all of them; however, in order to test the best benchmark to the specific stack, this number could be changed within the **Advanced settings** tab.
             #.  **Chunks**: The number in the chunk specifies the shape of the array that will be processed in parallel over the different processors (i.e. if 180 is the specified number of chunks, then the stack-composed module will divide the input image into several small square pieces of 180 pixels with its shape).
 For more information about how to select the best chunk shape, follow the documentation.

         .. figure:: https://raw.githubusercontent.com/openforis/sepal_pysmm/master/doc/img/wiki/4.3.5.7.PNG